GRVsati/E_Commerce_Data_transforamtion_using_Databricks/README.md

 6. **Further Processing (Optional)**: Perform additional processing and save the data in the gold layer.

 ## Usage
-1. **Data Analysis**: Access the data stored in the gold layer for further analysis using various services or tools.
+1. **Data Analysis**: Access the data stored in the gold layer for further analysis using various services or tools like PowerBI or Tableau.

 ## Contributing
 Contributions to improve this project are welcome.
 Please fork the repository and submit pull requests with your proposed changes.